jdtaylor7/taylortechblog/_posts/2020-09-01-prometheus_introduction.md

 drone, while edit mode is for repositioning the camera and drone manually
 * Controls: Changes depending on the application mode.
-Telemetry mode, for example, allows the user to see available devices, connect to one, and ensure that the correct device is being read from
+Telemetry mode, for example, allows the user to see available devices, connect to one, and ensure that the correct device is being read

 The interface will change and grow in scope as simulation capabilities and other features are added to Prometheus.